BeagleSystems/witmotion_vibration_analyzer/README.md

    * Input the pairing code "1234"
    * HC-06 will show connected once, but disconnected quickly afterward, just make sure it shows paired, will be fine for using it as serial device /dev/rfcomm*

+   For more information about the Witmotion device, visit: [Witmotion WT901BLECL 9-axis BLE Accelerometer](https://www.wit-motion.com/BLE/52.html)

 ## Project Structure

 - `src/`: Source code directory